Inter-Parliamentary Alliance on China: Criticism

-The alliance has been the target of criticism from Chinese Communist Party-affiliated sources.
+The alliance has been the target of criticism from Chinese Communist Party officials.
 The formation of the alliance was dismissed by the government of the People's Republic of China with its representative in London, Chen Wen, saying, “It's a misinterpretation of China’s foreign policy and a misreading of the current world situation.
 China is a force for positive change.”
 Geng Shuang, a spokesman for the Foreign Ministry of the People's Republic of China, has criticized the group, saying in a press conference that "[w]e urge this handful of politicians to respect facts and basic norms of international relations, discard their Cold War mentality and ideological prejudice, and stop exploiting various issues to interfere in China's internal affairs and political manipulation for selfish gains.
 We hope that they will find ways to contribute constructively to international solidarity and cooperation."